 The terms of each Private Warrant provide for an adjustment to the number of shares of Class A Common Stock for which the Private Warrant may be exercised or to the exercise price of the Private Warrant in certain events, as discussed in the section of this prospectus captioned "Description of Securities - Warrants."
 An adjustment which has the effect of preventing dilution is generally not a taxable event.
 Nevertheless, a non-U.S. Holder of Private Warrants would be treated as receiving a constructive distribution from us if, for example, the adjustment increases the holder's proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of Class A Common Stock that would be obtained upon exercise) as a result of a distribution of cash to the holders of shares of our Class A Common Stock, which is taxable to such non-U.S. Holders as described under "Non-U.S. Holders - Taxation of Distributions" above.
-A non-U.S. Holder would be subject to U.S. federal income tax withholding under that section in the same manner as if such non-U.S. Holder by the applicable withholding agent, including cash distributions on other property or sale proceeds from Private Warrants or other property subsequently paid or credited to such holder.
+A non-U.S. Holder would be subject to U.S. federal income tax withholding under that section in the same manner as if such non-U.S. Holder received a cash distribution from us equal to the fair market value of such increased interest without any corresponding receipt of cash.
+It is possible that this tax would be withheld from any amount owed to a non-U.S. Holder by the applicable withholding agent, including cash distributions on other property or sale proceeds from Private Warrants or other property subsequently paid or credited to such holder.